jython/book/sandbox/functions.rst

 this is not a generator function!
 It's the equivalent to what a generator function returns when called.

+XX JJ:  Maybe we should say "yields" when called?

 .
 Creates an unnamed generator.
 But cover this later with respect to generators.
 Note that generators are not callable objects::